beijingsoftware/QR-Code-Database/README.md

-# QR Code Link Generator
+# QR Code Link Tracking

 This is a Google Apps Script project that generates QR codes for links submitted via a Google Form and sends them to the user's email.